flexivian/govdoc-scanner/opensearch/production/DEPLOYMENT-GUIDE.md

 - Private keys are generated locally and must be kept secure
 - See `certs/README.md` for certificate replacement instructions

-## Quick Start - Deploy Production OpenSearch in 10 Minutes
+## Quick Start - Deploy Production OpenSearch

-This guide walks you through deploying the minimal production OpenSearch cluster for GovDoc Scanner.
+This guide walks you through deploying the production OpenSearch cluster for GovDoc Scanner.

 ### Prerequisites Check